 Instead of the Canadian housing market correcting downward to the United States housing market level, I see a greater chance of the United States housing market rises to the Canadian housing market’s level.

 Let’s put the potential at 60% within the next 10 years and 75% within the next 20 years.
+For my 2022 housing market predictions, I firmly believe foreigns will come rushing back to U.S. real estate.

 With President Biden in charge, we have a relatively more open-door policy for foreign real estate investors.
 With every new home that is built, we are also slowly running out of land.
 Further, I suspect foreign investors will rush back to the United States once the pandemic subsides.